 - Define farmers markets as essential infrastructure in the Critical Infrastructure Workers Guidance.

-- Ensure that the Seniors Farmers Market Nutrition Program is equitably distributed, administrative support is funded and effectively reaches senior populations, and the move to electronic methods of distribution are effective.
+- Ensure that the Seniors Farmers Market Nutrition Program is equitably distributed, administrative support is funded and effectively reaches senior populations, and the move to electronic methods of distribution is effective.

-- Appropriations: Maintain and increase funding for the program
+- Maintain and increase funding for the program

 - Child Nutrition Reauthorization: